Pros & Cons of an All-White Kitchen Look

 Argument #3: There IS a Middle Ground

-But just because white kitchens are being argued over like mad these days, it doesn’t mean you have to either ditch them completely or fight to the bitter end over their value.
+But just because white kitchens are being argued over these days, it doesn’t mean you have to either ditch them completely or fight to the bitter end over their value.
 In fact, there is a happy middle ground that is easily achievable.
 As far as the color white itself, there are endless variations.
 And if you love the simplicity and crispness of a white kitchen, but are ready for something a little different than we’ve typically seen, simply stick to those creamy and warm whites instead.
 That way, you get a soft and neutral white as your base, but your kitchen feels undoubtedly less bright.
 This allows you to change with the trends in a simple, yet impactful, way.